ambanum/pariscall.international/_includes/pages/texts/en/tracking.md

 We may share your contact information with event organisers for gatherings we organise, such as the Paris Peace Forum, so that they can invite your organisation.

+### Complaints

+If you encountered difficulties in enforcing your rights on the treatment of email addresses after [having contacted us](](mailto:paris.call@diplomatie.gouv.fr?subject=Personal%20data), you could file a complaint with the French data protection authority [CNIL](https://www.cnil.fr/fr/cnil-direct/question/adresser-une-reclamation-plainte-la-cnil-quelles-conditions-et-comment).

 ## Visits tracking

 When you visit this website, we leave a small text file (a “cookie”) on your computer.
 This allows us to measure how many visits we’ve had and which pages are most viewed.